jupyterlab/jupyterlab-monaco/README.md

 pip install jupyter_python_languageserver
 ```

+In my case the resulting *.js files where huge ( vendors~main.js == 14.4 MiB and its mapping 15.6 MiB).
+So you need to be patient at the start of JupyterLab.
+Anybody familiar with packing js code
+is welcome to look at this.

 ## Development

-For a development install, do the following in the repository directory:
+For a development install, do the following in the repository directory (after updating the
+webpack configuration file see Installation):

 ```bash
 yarn install